 With mixer on low speed, slowly mix in your slightly cooled butter into the sugar mixture, mix until smooth.

-It’s should now be the consistency of peanut butter.
+Toss in sea salt and combine.
+Scrape down sides, but don’t over mix.
+It should now be the consistency of peanut butter.
 In fact, it looks a lot like peanut butter!

 Pour into prepared pan, I just lined mine with parchment for easy lifting out to slice.
 If you don’t line your pan, be sure to spray or grease well.